Experiences, reports and interviews

 The Ride

 Kevin Zimmerman, Texas death row prisoner no. 000977, wrote the following text after having received a stay of execution 15 minutes before execution time.
-The stay was cancelled a few days later and Kevin got executed on January 21, 2004, abruptly stopping a long time pen pal-ship with a lifespark member.
+The stay was cancelled a few days later and Kevin got executed on January 21, 2004, abruptly stopping a long time pen pal-

 English, by Kevin Zimmerman, December 2003